You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-And that payoff?
-You get zero muddy paw prints tracking across your kitchen floor.
+Also, the best part is you get zero muddy paw prints tracking across your kitchen floor.

 📸 Photo credit: Instagram @carterkusteraphoto